-Father Of Slain College Student Samantha Josephson Vows To Work To Increase Ridsharing Safety
+Father Of Slain College Student Samantha Josephson Vows To Work To Increase Ridesharing Safety

-Samantha Josephson was a 21-year-old college student University of South Carolina.
+Samantha Josephson was a 21-year-old college student at the University of South Carolina.
 She had a bright future ahead of her and was looking forward to going to law school at Drexel University in Philadelphia.
 Last Friday, that future was taken from her.
 Samantha had been enjoying a night out with friends when she got disconnected from her group in Columbia’s Five Points bar district.
 She decided to call an Uber to take her home.
 She then entered a dark car that she had mistaken for the ride she’d called for.
 It was after getting into that vehicle that she was murdered, according to The Guardian.

-Samantha’s roommates became concerned the next morning when they realized she’d never returned home.
+Samantha’s roommates became concerned the next morning when they realized that she’d never returned home.
 They called the police who began an investigation and later located her body in a secluded wooded area.
 Police were able to identify the kind of car Josephson had gotten into and when an officer spotted one that looked similar on Saturday, he stopped the vehicle.

 The suspect tried to escape on foot but was captured and identified as 24-year-old Nathaniel David Rowland.
 Rowland has since been charged with kidnapping and murder, according to CNN.
 Rowland’s car was later inspected and large amounts of blood were found in the interior.
 Samantha’s cell phone was also in the vehicle.

 Murdered student Samantha Josephson apparently got into suspect's car thinking it was Uber ride https://t.co/FYd0lXzAlZ pic.twitter.com/l7YdWtl4DW